EconomistDigitalSolutions/fcreds/README.md

 Fcreds awssecrets is a tiny command line utility to pull secrets created with [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) is AWS's best practice for storing application secrets.
 Used in conjuction with very granular IAM policies (tied to machine roles or keys) means a pretty small surface area for secret exposure.

-awssecrets is written in Go with binaries for eah major platform and was inspired by https://github.com/Versent/unicreds
+awssecrets is written in Go with binaries for each major platform and was inspired by https://github.com/Versent/unicreds

 ## Usage